 |District of Columbia||$57,310|

-What Tools & Technology do Mobile Heavy Equipment Mechanics Use?
+Tools & Technologies Used by Mobile Heavy Equipment Mechanics

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Mobile Heavy Equipment Mechanics: